-This command will output a list of the all existed DNIS associations on the system, similar to shown on Figure 17.
+This command will output a list of the all existed DNIS associations on the system, similar to shown on Figure 18.
 As you can see, the wyde did-show command shows the DNIS associations that have been created in the system as well as their basic properties: dial-in number, used call flow, and description of DNIS association.

-🛃 root@ZILBER:~ 🗆 🗙
+Proot@ZILBER:~

-[root@ZILBER ~]# wyde did-show A
+[root@ZILBER / ~]# wyde did-show J

 Number CallFlow Description

 10 CONF

 12 SPECTEL

 16 PLAYBACK

 20 OPERATOR

 8665080012 SPECTEL FLASH SPECTEL

 8665080016 PLAYBACK FLASH PLAYBACK

 8665089020 SPECTEL Scheduling

 8665089030 SPECTEL Testing and Samples

-[root@ZILBER ~]# -
+[root@ZILBER / ~]# -

-Figure 17: wyde did-show Command Output Sample
+Figure 18: wyde did-show Command Output Sample